Mediatek-Cloud/mcs-resources/content/en/tutorial/getting_started.md

 In the Development or My device page, the developer can do several configurations:

-1. View Data Channel stautus
+1. View Data channel stautus
-2. Set Notification
+2. Set Trigger and action
 3. Set User privileges
 4. Check Firmware information and update information
 5. Manage test device